-To deal with these problems where their impact is material, general practice uses these four classes of expenditures:
+To deal with these problems, where their impact is material, it is common in general practice to use the following four classes of expenditures:

-- Ordinary repairs—expenditures made to keep the asset’s usefulness at an appropriate level; adds to neither the useful life nor the capability of the asset.
+- Ordinary repairs: Expenditures made to keep the asset’s usefulness at an appropriate level, and which contribute to neither the useful life nor the capability of the asset.

-- Extraordinary repairs—expenditures made to improve the asset’s usefulness Includes:
+- Extraordinary repairs: Expenditures made to improve the asset’s usefulness, including:

-a.
-Replacements—expenditures made to substitute a new major component for an existing one; typically extends the asset’s useful life but not its capability.
+- Replacements: Expenditures made to substitute a new major component for an existing one, typically extending the asset’s useful life but not its capability.

-b.
-Improvements—expenditures made to substitute a new improved major component for an existing one; typically extends the asset’s useful life and increases its capability.
+- Improvements: Expenditures made to substitute a new, improved, major component for an existing one, typically extending the asset’s useful life and increasing its capability.

-- Additions—expenditures made to add a new major component to an existing asset; typically adds to the asset’s capability but does not extend its useful life.
+- Additions: Expenditures made to add a new major component to an existing asset, typically adding to the asset’s capability but not extending its useful life.

-- Rearrangements—expenditures made to restructure the asset without addition, replacement, or improvement; goal is to create new capability but not necessarily extend useful life.
+- Rearrangements: Expenditures made to restructure an asset without addition, replacement, or improvement, where the goal is to create new capabilities but not necessarily extend useful life.

-Capitalize—book value of the asset is increased by the amount of the expenditure; reduces income in future periods through its effect on depreciation expense.
-It can be accomplished through one of the following approaches:
+Capitalize: The asset’s book value is increased by the amount of the expenditure, which reduces income in future periods through its effect on depreciation expense.
+This can be achieved using one of the following approaches:

-a.
-Accumulated depreciation—-amount spent is taken directly out of accumulated depreciation; typically applied to replacements; for example:
+1. Accumulated depreciation: The amount spent is taken directly out of accumulated depreciation.
+This is typically applied to replacements.
+For example:

-c.
-Asset (gross)—amount spent is added to the asset account; typically applied to additions and rearrangements; for example:
+3. Asset (gross): The amount spent is added to the asset account.
+This is typically applied to additions and rearrangements.
+For example:

-These rules are not uniformly followed and have never been addressed in authoritative pronouncements.
-However, there are few abuses because the amounts involved are often immaterial.
+These rules are not uniformly followed.
+Furthermore, they have never been addressed in the guidelines or pronouncements of any official body or agency.
+However, there are few cases of abuse due to the fact that the amounts involved are often immaterial.

-Following example summarizes the categories of expenditures, their effects, and their typical treatment.
+A summary of the categories of expenditures, their effects, and their typical treatment is given below.